 Wandering through the main street, you realise just how chilled out this place is.
 It’s like time has just begun to go a little slower and your pace starts to match.
 The street is dotted with a few restaurants, a few bars and a couple of convenience shops before extending into a leafy track for walking and cycling.

-Places to stay in Four Thousand Islands:
+Where to Stay in Four Thousand Islands?

 For backpackers, there are two main places to stay, Don Det and Don Khong.

 Don Det is the main traveller hang out where you can bag yourself a bungalow overlooking glorious sunsets on the river for next to nothing.
 There are a number of bungalows to choose from when you arrive, advanced booking isn’t essential.
 It will only take around 10 minutes to walk from the beach to find a riverside bungalow for a very reasonable price.

 Tip – Try to get a river-facing room, as the sunsets here are amazing – there’s nothing quite like relaxing in a hammock watching the sun disappear leaving a beautiful pink coloured sky.

 10 Great Places to Stay in Don Det